StarlingXWeb/starlingx-website/src/pages/blog/starlingx-subcloud-local-install.md

 ## Credits

-I would like to thank Matt Peters, Ramaswamy Subramanian, Kyle MacLeod and Tee Ngo for their inputs, comments and suggestions.
+I would like to thank Matt Peters, Ramaswamy Subramanian, Kyle MacLeod, Tee Ngo and Ildiko Vancsa for their inputs, comments and suggestions.

 ## Get Involved